onap/policy-parent/docs/development/devtools/clamp-cl-participant-protocol-smoke.rst

 1. Introduction
 ***************

-The CLAMP Control Loop Participant protocol is an asynchronous protocol that is used by the CLAMP runtime to coordinate life cycle management of Control Loop instances.
+The CLAMP Automation Composition Participant protocol is an asynchronous protocol that is used by the CLAMP runtime to coordinate life cycle management of Automation Composition instances.
 This document will serve as a guide to do smoke tests on the different usecases that are involved when working with the Participant protocol and outline how they operate.
 It will also show a developer how to set up their environment for carrying out smoke tests on the participants.